Transferring disentangled representations: bridging the gap between synthetic and real images: Transferring disentangled representations

+We finally reason on the gap between Source and Target datasets in terms of complexity.
+When the Source is simpler than the Target but still they have some FoVs in common, possibly with different appearances, (e.g. S=Shapes3D, T=Isaac3D, Table \ref{table:3dshape_to_isaac3d_1} and Table \ref{table:3dshape_to_isaac3d_2}) we can appreciate the effectiveness of transfer and fine-tuning for all metrics.
+Conversely, when the Source is much more complex than the Target (e.g. when S=Isaac3D, T=Shapes3D) one could expect the richness in the Source to be directly transferrable to the simpler Target.
+However, we observe that the finetuning is still beneficial for all the disentanglement metrics.
+This can be explained by the “domain” dependence of VAE models.

 \underline{Discussion.} { Disentanglement transfers well between synthetic datasets with the same FoVs, w.r.t. all the properties.
 If the Target includes new FoVs, fine-tuning is necessary for the new FoV, but also for the entire representation, as compactness and modularity are partially degraded by the new FoV.
 When the Source and Target become significantly different, fine-tuning is also beneficial.
-We can conclude that when both Source and Target are synthetic and DRL-compliant, the {properties of disentangled representation are preserved} before and after finetuning. }
+We can conclude that when both Source and Target are synthetic and DRL-compliant, the {properties of disentangled representation are preserved} before and after fine-tuning, especially when the datasets have FoVs in common even though they have different appearance. }